emilywang188/emilywang188.github.io/README.md

 </h3>

 ## TL;DR

-You can fork this repo to modify and make changes of your own.
-Please give me proper credit by linking back to [Soumyajit4419](https://github.com/soumyajit4419/Portfolio).
-Thanks!
+This devfolio was built upon the open-source code from [Soumyajit4419](https://github.com/soumyajit4419/Portfolio).

 ## Built With

-My personal portfolio <a href="https://soumyajit.vercel.app/" target="_blank">soumyajit.tech</a> which features some of my github projects as well as my resume and technical skills.<br/>
+My personal portfolio <a href="https://emilywang188.github.io" target="_blank">emilywang188.github.io</a> which features some of my github projects as well as my resume and technical skills.<br/>

 This project was built using these technologies.